-It’s easy, tasty, nutritious, versatile, and kid-friendly (unless you have one kid that has a weird thing about lentils, then I’m sorry and I feel your pain).
-My other kid who doesn’t have a weird thing about lentils loves these!
+It’s easy, tasty, nutritious, versatile, and kid-friendly (unless you have one kid who has a weird thing about lentils, I’m sorry, and I feel your pain).

 You’re going to need tomato sauce.
 The combination of the taco seasoning and the tomato sauce pair perfectly together.

 I like to make mine just like you would in the pre-vegan days.
 With chopped-up onions, this is optional; we have some onion haters around here- I know how it goes!